macCesar/purgetss-docs/docs/customization/3-The apply directive.md

 ## Create complex classes and ids

 :::info
-You can `apply` a set of classes to create more complex classes, or when you find a repetitive pattern in your code and you’d like to extract it to a new class component.
+You can apply a set of classes to create more complex classes or when you find a repetitive pattern in your code and want to extract it to a new class component.
 :::

-- Set any id, class or Ti Element
+- Set any ID, class, or Ti Element.
-- Use any of the default classes
+- Use any of the default classes.
-- Use arbitrary values
+- Use arbitrary values.
-- Use any newly defined class in `config.js`
+- Use any newly defined class in `config.js`.
-- You can set a string of classes or an array of classes
+- Set a string of classes or an array of classes.
-- Combine it with any platform, device or conditional-block properties
+- Combine it with any platform, device, or conditional-block properties.

 ## Set any id, class or Ti Element